CS-NextClient/NextClient/README.md

 1. NextClient only works with engine version 8684, make sure you are on the beta branch "steam_legacy - Pre-25th Anniversary Build" in Steam (⚠️ Note: you need the official game files from Steam!
 You cannot install NextClient on pirate clients!)
 2. Copy the entire Counter-Strike 1.6 (Half-Life) folder to a separate location outside the Steam folder
-3. Rename steam_api.dll to steam_api_orig.dll
+3. Rename steam_api.dll to steam_api_orig.dll (Note that you need to rename steam_api.dll to steam_api_orig.dll before copying the NextClient files!)
 4. Place all NextClient files in the game folder
-5. Run the game via cs.exe
+6. Run the game via cstrike.exe

 ### ⚠️ Warning!
 Never put NextClient files directly into the game installation folder in Steam!
 This will lead to VAC ban! ⚠️